Police calls for Tuesday, Dec. 10: Icy condition cause multiple accidents

 Tuesday

-1:06 a.m. – Jesse Dallan Boden, 23, of Winona was charged with fourth-degree DWI.
-Boden had a breath-alcohol content of .15, according to the criminal complaint.
+1:06 a.m. – Jesse Dallan Boden, 23, of Winona was charged with fourth-degree drunken driving.
+Boden had a breath-alcohol content of 0.15, according to the criminal complaint.

 18 alternate side-parking tickets were issued.